Registration Forms

 General Principles

-3. By joining our activities, members and guests show their support for these
+4. By joining our activities, members and guests show their support for these principles and

 Teaching Objectives

-1. Our goal is to offer tai chi instruction in an environment that is safe, respectful,
+5. Our goal is to o er tai chi instruction in an environment that is safe, respectful, inclusive,

-inclusive, and friendly—where everyone feels at ease and encouraged.
+and friendly, where everyone feels at ease and encouraged.

 Administration

-1. If any concerns or conflicts arise, our administration team is committed to
+6. If any concerns or conflicts arise, the administration team and the instructors are

-responding promptly and thoughtfully to help find a positive resolution.
+committed to responding promptly and thoughtfully to help find positive resolutions.

-2. From time to time, we may update this code to reflect the evolving needs of our
+7. This code may be updated to reflect the evolving needs of our community.

 Instructors